Maumee Valley Adventurers

 https://ridewithgps.com/routes/45863412

 This is an intermediate level trip.
 You should be comfortable riding a loaded bike up to 50 miles per day, for 2-3 consecutive days, on moderate terrain.
 All riders are expected to be self-contained and fairly self-sufficient.
-You should know how to fix your own flat, and do basic
+You should know how to fix your own flat, and do basic mechanical repairs.
+Basic mechanical assistance may be available from others in the group.
+It is recommended that you know how to navigate and create routes using RWGPS or other navigation system of your choosing in case of separation from the group.
+Instruction on RWGPS available upon request.

-• The ride will begin and end in Kalamazoo, Michigan
+The ride will begin and end in Kalamazoo, Michigan

-• There are restrooms, showers, water, and electric at Van Buren State Park
+There are restrooms, showers, water, and electric at Van Buren State Park

-• There is no SAE
+There is no SAG

 garage).